http4k/http4k/src/docs/blog/typesafe_configuration/index.md

 <script src="https://gist-it.appspot.com/https://github.com/http4k/http4k/blob/master/src/docs/blog/typesafe_configuration/pre/validation.kt"></script>

 Additionally to the above, it is important to represent those values in a form that cannot be misinterpreted.
-A good example of this is the passing of temporal values as integral values - timeouts defined this way could be easily be parsed into the wrong time unit (seconds instead of milliseconds).
+A good example of this is the passing of temporal values as integers - timeouts defined this way could be easily be parsed into the wrong time unit (seconds instead of milliseconds).
 Using a higher level primitive such as `Duration` will help us here.